Quake model formats - Modeling for Quake

 MD2

 MD2 is a model format developed by id Software for Quake II.
-Almost the same as Quake MDL but with extended limits.
-Do not use.
+Almost the same as Quake MDL, but with extended limits.
+Do not use it.

 MD3